Jump to Recipe Print Recipe

 A pastry filled with orange marmalade on a white plate.

-Those three words don’t seem to go together at all.
+These three words don’t seem to go together at all.
 Flaky.
 Pastries.
 Gluten free.
-It seemed daunting and complex, and it was silly of me to assume this would be a hard baking project!
+This baking project seemed complex and scary, but in all honesty, the hardest part of this recipe is patience.

 This is not a recipe for those in a hurry.
 Making this pastry dough has a lot of steps to get the flakiness into the dough.
 There are a lot of photographs of each step, so you can see in detail how to make this recipe.